koryushka/twoogle/README.md

-# README
+# Twoogle

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Twoogle - simple app to search tweets.

+To setup application run in terminal `bin/setup`.
+Fill in appropriate `.env` file with needed environment variables.

+Before each PR please run `bin/check` in order to make sure that you're properly done.

-* Ruby version
+* Ruby version - 2.4.1

-* System dependencies

-* Configuration
+* No DB required

-* Database creation

-* Database initialization

-* How to run the test suite
+* Run `rspec` to test application.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...